Opinion: Criteria, structure and examples for external contributions

 Definition and criteria for inclusion

-An opinion (op-ed) is an external contribution, which looks at a particular European policy development or issue from a more detached point of view.
-When more analytical, they may also be called Analysis, but are published in the same place on EurActiv.com
+An opinion (OpEd) is an external contribution, which looks at a particular European policy development or issue from a more detached point of view.
+According to our editorial guidelines, OpEds need to take a stance on EU policy, often making recommendations on a particular issue.

-- Contributions received which do not meet one of these criteria are assumed agreed for publication in blogs on Blogactiv.eu, if they respect the relevant standards.
-Authors may also react directly as comments under featured articles.
+Contributions received which do not meet one of these criteria are assumed agreed for publication as a guest blog post on the Guests blog on BlogActiv.eu, if they respect the relevant standards.
+On topical issues where there is EurActiv coverage, authors may log in and react directly in the comments section under featured articles.

-Opinions maybe provided in English, French or German.
-Titles and abstract may be translated by EurActiv in the other language versions.
+Opinions can be provided in English, French or German.
+Titles and abstracts may be translated by EurActiv in the other language versions.
 Opinions in further European languages are welcome by most members of the EurActiv Network.

 Opinions are preferably published in extenso (if EurActiv has the author’s or organisation’s explicit approval) and if relevant, then hyperlinked to the original publishing website (Project Syndicate, think-tanks and NGO’s such as EurActiv’s content partners etc.) or the author’s organisation website.